obpy/obpy/src/doc/source/core-dev/configformat.rst

 The OpenBlox configuration format
 =================================

-Overview
+.. versionadded:: 0.6

+.. versionchanged:: 0.7
+    Removed ``required`` and ``optional`` sections; added the following sections:

+    * ``core``
+    * ``core.gfx``
+    * ``core.hardware``

+History
 =========

 This format came into existence due to the fact that OpenBlox needed a way to let non-programmers easily modify the performance and (to a lesser extent) the behavior of OpenBlox.

 So, the OpenBlox configuration format was created, with syntax borrowed from the familiar Windows ``.ini`` configuration format.

 How the average config file looks
 =================================

 To give you a taste of the simplicity of the OpenBlox configuration format (hereon referred to as "the obconf.cfg format", as that is the customary name for the configuration file), here is the default configuration file that ships with OpenBlox:

    .. code-block:: ini